gromacs/gromacs/docs/reference-manual/functions.rst

 This is particularly relevant to do before launching long production runs.

-gmx mdrun will automatically do a lot of PME optimization, and |Gromacs|
-also includes a special tool, gmx tune\_pme, which automates the process of selecting the optimal number of PME-only ranks.
+:ref:`gmx mdrun` will automatically do a lot of PME optimization, and |Gromacs| also includes a special tool, :ref:`gmx tune_pme`, which automates the process of selecting the optimal number of PME-only ranks.

 Long Range Van der Waals interactions
 -------------------------------------